 Second, Michigan’s statutory framework for stalking creates obligations that operate independently of constitutional baselines.
 MCL 750.411h and 750.411i define stalking and aggravated stalking as criminal offenses.
 They do not vest agencies with unreviewable discretion to ignore documented violations.
 When enforcement agencies receive reports that meet the statutory definition and decline to act, the gap between statutory obligation and documented response is a legal exposure point, not a policy preference.

 Third, the documented attempt by the AG’s Office to pursue action against a victim in a matter where the victim’s children were being stalked and harassed raises a distinct question.
-The state-created danger doctrine applies not only to inaction but to affirmative state conduct that places an individual in a worse position than if the state had not acted at all.
 A victim who is simultaneously unprotected from a documented harasser and subjected to state prosecution is in a materially different position than a victim who is simply unprotected.
-That difference is legally cognizable.
+That difference is legally cognizable under the state-created danger doctrine.

 At what point does a documented pattern of non-response across multiple counties, multiple agencies, and multiple victim populations constitute something the state is institutionally required to account for?
 The record in this case is long enough and documented enough that the answer is no longer hypothetical.
 It is a litigation posture waiting for a plaintiff with the right factual record and the right counsel.